GeertsManon/organellarMetagenomics/README.md

 - Data download from NCBI SRA using SRA-Toolkit
 - Quality trimming with Trimmomatic
 - De novo assembly with GetOrganelle
-- Quality assessment through mapping with SMALT and SAMtools
-- Variant calling with BCFtools
+- Quality assessment through 1) mapping with SMALT and SAMtools and 2) variant calling with BCFtools

-Enables extraction of high-quality organellar genomes from environmental DNA, revealing hidden eukaryotic diversity.
+Enables extraction of high-quality organellar genomes from environmental DNA (short reads), revealing hidden eukaryotic diversity.